daipom/fluent-tail_checker/README.md

 ```
 Check /path/to/pos.
-Checked duplicated pos for 3 PosEntries.
+Done duplication check for 3 PosEntries.
 Duplicated PosEntries are found.
-This is a known log loss issue that was fixed in Fluentd v1.16.3.
+This is a known log missing issue that was fixed in Fluentd v1.16.3 (fluent-package v5.0.2, td-agent v4.5.2).
+If you are using any version older than these, updating Fluentd will resolve the issue.
-Duplicated keys:
+Duplicated paths:
   /test/foo.log
-Checked collection ratio of 0 files.
+Done collection ratio check for 0 files.

 All check completed.
 Some anomalies are found.
 Please check whether there is any log loss.
 ```

-In this case, some keys of the pos entries are duplicated.
+In this case, some the pos entries are duplicated.
 It is a known log missing issue that was fixed in Fluentd v1.16.3.

 > * https://github.com/fluent/fluentd/issues/3614
 >   * In case `follow_inodes false` (default setting), collection of a file may stop and continue to stop after log rotation.
 >   * Fixed since Fluentd v1.16.3 (fluent-package v5.0.2, td-agent v4.5.2).

-So, you should check whether there is any log missing, and consider updating, especially, if your version is before Fluentd v1.16.3 (fluent-package v5.0.2, td-agent v4.5.2).
+So, you should check whether there is any log missing, and consider updating Fluentd, especially, if you are using any version older than Fluentd v1.16.3 (fluent-package v5.0.2, td-agent v4.5.2).

 #### Too low collection ratio file found

 ```
 Check /path/to/pos.
-Checked duplicated pos for 2 PosEntries.
+Done duplication check for 2 PosEntries.
-Checked collection ratio of 2 files.
+Done collection ratio check for 2 files.
 Collection ratio of some files are too low.
-Collection of those files may have stopped or may not be keeping up.
+Collection of those files may not be keeping up.
+Or it may have stopped with some anomalies.
+This can be a known log missing issue of the follow_inodes feature that was fixed in Fluentd v1.16.2 (fluent-package v5.0.0, td-agent v4.5.1).
+If you are using any version older than these, updating Fluentd will resolve the issue.
 Filepaths with too low collection ratio (threshold: 0.8):
   /test/bar.log (ratio: 0.7)
   /test/foo.log (ratio: 0.7)